Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 Similarly, the items inside `@context` contain the types of what are the different fields required in the document.
 It would be used to cross check against the items that have been filled in inside `schema` to ensure that the document created using this configuration file does not contain anything more than what has already been defined in `@context`.

 :::note
-When there are additional items in `schema` that are filled but do not exist in what has already been defined in `@context`, an error would occur when trying to create a document.
+It is not necessary that everything in `@context` has to appear in `schema`.
+But when there are additional items in `schema` that do not exist in what has already been defined in `@context`, an error would occur when trying to create a document.
 :::